sven-hash/docs/versioned_docs/version-stable/tutorials/nym-simple-websocket-tutorial.md

 ### Connecting our Nym Websocket Client

 At this point, we should have all our code at this point be able to make the first simple websocket connection that we are looking for.
-Lets go ahead and get ourselves a copy of the Nym Websocket Client (the orange boxes that we see in our initial [diagram](#what-are-we-building), to the right of the blue 'User Client' box).
+Lets go ahead and get ourselves a copy of the Websocket Client (the orange boxes that we see in our initial [diagram](#what-are-we-building), to the right of the blue 'User Client' box).

-Go to [Nym's releases page](https://github.com/nymtech/nym/releases), find the latest Binaries release , expand the ▶ Assets section and click on the ❒ `nym-client` option (Ubuntu or macOS).
+Go to [the Github releases page](https://github.com/nymtech/nym/releases), find the latest binaries release , expand the ▶ Assets section and click on the ❒ `nym-client` option (Ubuntu or macOS).

-Alternatively if your having issue's (Or if your'e a Windows User), go to [this article](https://nymtech.net/docs/stable/run-nym-nodes/build-nym) where you can build the binaries from a monorepo.
-This is recommended if you get confused by following the above line.
+Alternatively if your having issues (or using a different operating system), go [here](https://nymtech.net/docs/stable/run-nym-nodes/build-nym) and follow instructions to build the binaries from the monorepo.

 Once we have this up and running, we can get to the real nitty gritty of connecting and executing of our websocket functionality.
-Make sure you place the `nym-client` in the 'Simple Mixnet Websocket' folder also known as the project 'root' folder.
-However. this can be put in any folder on your computer and it will still work with the following instruction!
+For ease of showing the folder structure, we are placing the `nym-client` in the 'Simple Mixnet Websocket' folder for this demo.
+Place it wherever you want on your computer, and execute it by running the following commands from that directory.

 :::note
     Our Folder Structure (so far)